-A dementia caregiver can be overwhelmed by many things.
-Daily living activities such as eating, bathing and dressing can become more difficult.
+A dementia caregiver can be significantly overwhelmed by many things.
+Daily living activities such as eating, bathing and dressing can be much more challenging.
 Dementia-related behaviors such as repeating questions or wandering off can cause frustration.

 How to change your behavior and reactions

 When you have a situation you can’t change, then you need to change your attitude.
 Changing the way you react to a behavior which causes you annoyance is the key.
-You need to recognize the warning signs of frustration.

 First, learn how to calm yourself physically.
 Change your thoughts and reduce your rising stress level.
 When speaking to your loved one, be assertive without being nasty.

 Dementia caregiver -Warning signs of frustration

 You may also suffer from overeating, smoking more than usual or consuming more alcohol than usual.
 There could be a lack of patience and an urge to strike out at the loved one with dementia.

 When you become overly frustrated

 When you start to feel yourself losing control, take a few deep breaths and then count to ten.
 You could go for a walk or leave the room for a few minutes.
 It is better than reacting poorly or losing control of the situation.